basarat/typescript-book/docs/types/lib.d.ts.md

 ```
 This code type checks fine *because* the `toString` function is defined in `lib.d.ts` for all JavaScript objects.

-If you use the same sample code with the `noLib` option you can a type check error:
+If you use the same sample code with the `noLib` option you get a type check error:

 ```ts
 var foo = 123;